luckykk273/Allan-Variance/README.md

 ![version1](https://github.com/luckykk273/Allan-Variance/blob/main/example_gyro_x.png)
 ![version2](https://github.com/luckykk273/Allan-Variance/blob/main/example_gyro_x2.png)

-NOTE:
-When you compare the results got from these two versions, you will find slightly different between them because **different data range are used** when fitting the line.
-For instance, when find out white noise:
+NOTE: When you compare the results got from these two versions, you will find slightly different between them because **different data range are used** when fitting the line.
+For instance, when finding out white noise:

-In version 1, slopes are computed at all tau and find the index that are most closed to -0.5;
+In version 1, slopes are computed at all tau and it finds the index most closed to -0.5:
 ```Python
 log_tau = np.log10(tau)
 log_allan_dev = np.log10(allan_dev)